teracyhq/blog/source/_posts/2014-07-17-teracy-dev-v0-3-0-release.markdown

 with the exactly defined provisioned software packages.

-We are now using `Chef` to provision a VM with `nodejs`, `mysql`, `php`, `coldfusion` for a client to develop a wordpress, a coldfusion and a MVC client (using backone.js with Grunt build), and it works greatly.
+We are now using `Chef` to provision a VM with `nodejs`, `mysql`, `php`, `coldfusion` for a client to develop a wordpress, a coldfusion and a MVC client (using backone.js with Grunt build), and it works great.

 Normally, it takes several days for new developers to install every packages on their machines and they must follow instruction guide, but not anymore with [teracy-dev][].
-Every new developer just needs 2-3 hours to get the dev VM provisoned for the first time (to download the basebox thanks to `vagrant cloud`) and it just takes less than 1 min to `$ vagrant destroy` and `$ vagrant up` later again - this is a very cheap operation.
+Every new developer just needs 2-3 hours to get the dev VM provisoned for the first time (to download the basebox thanks to `vagrant cloud`) and it just takes less than 1 minute to `$ vagrant destroy` and `$ vagrant up` later again - this is a very cheap operation.